chase-seibert/blog/_drafts/what-i-learned-last-job.md

 ## Pivots Are Hard

 The term "pivot" is used when a company changes its business model.
-While not that drastic, I was pitched on helping the company transform from a content/SEO focus to a product focus.
+Specifically, I was pitched on helping the company transform from a content/SEO focus to a product focus.
 My teams built the company's first non-content products.

 This process was extremely painful.
 Three years later, even getting on the same page about what being a product meant was still an ongoing discussion.
 Basic concepts such as user engagement, what a product manager is, and engineering as a value center were still not universally well understood.